davidsamueljones/COMP2211-SEG-AdDashboard/README.md

 # Ad Auction Dashboard - Group 33

-The Ad Auction Dashboard is an application that will be used for easier evaluation of custom made campaigns.
+The Ad Auction Dashboard is an application that is used for easier evaluation of custom made campaigns.
 The project is developed using Agile methodologies and it is separated into 3 Increments.

 ![Main Application](documents/application/MacOS.png "Application")

 ## Functionality
-The project is currently under development and it has the functionality that we promised to deliver in **Sprint One** and **Sprint Two** Backlogs.
+The Ad Auction Dashboard Project was completed in the span of three sprints.
+It has all the functionality that we promised to deliver in the three sprint backlogs, as well as additional features that were agreed upon with our client.

-Currently a user of the system is able to see all key metrics as total statistics and as a graph.
-Other functionality the application supports includes:
+Some of the features of the application are:
+* Create a Workspace
+* Select from a list of already existing workspaces
+* Modify existing workspaces
 * Upload a new campaign
-* Select from a list of already uploaded campaigns
+* Load a already uploaded campaign
+* Create custom graph
-* Create custom graph, configure background colour, title, x and y axis name
+    * Configure chart background colour, title, x and y axis labels
+* View a metric line graph
+    * Select amongst all key metrics (e.g. Number of Impressions, Number of Bounces, CTR, CPA, etc.)
+    * Configure time interval (hour, day, week, month, or year)
+    * Filter data by age, income, context, gender, date range
+* Customise line
-* Customise line name, colour, thickness
+    * Configure line name, colour, thickness
 * Add multiple lines on a single graph
-* Filter data by age, income, context, gender, date range
-* Generate data for specific intervals (minute, hour, day, week, or month)

-## Future Development
-In **Sprint Three** backlog we have the rest of the user stories that we have not delivered in the previous two sprints.
-The features we are intending to include are:
-* Click costs histogram
-* Comparing audience segments
+    * Compare audience segments
-* Comparing data from different campaigns
+    * Compare data from different ranges
-* Time of day statistics
+        * Overlay/Normal options available
+        * Compare data from a specific time within the day
-* Specific day statistics
+        * Compare data from a specific day
-* Workspace change option
+* Generate a click cost histogram
+* Compare data for multiple campaigns

 ## Getting Started
 The instructions below will guide you through the steps for running the code.